madebymany/sir-trevor-js/website/bower_components/sir-trevor-js/Readme.md

 Sir Trevor requires [Underscore](http://underscorejs.org/) (or LoDash), [jQuery](http://jquery.com) (or Zepto) and [Eventable](https://github.com/madebymany/eventable).

+### Building the website

+Please see the README in the website folder for more information.

 ## Compiling

 We use the awesome [Grunt](http://gruntjs.com/) for our build process.
 Before getting started please be sure to install the necessary dependencies via npm: